bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 *   Explain how the CPU provides concurrency or parallelism:

+    Concurrency allows CPUs to greatly improve its overall speed of execution of computer programs.
+CPUs provide concurrency by delegating certain operations to its different components.
+For example, peripherals read and write data to memory using the DAM.
+This prevents the CPU from being slowed down by having to process potentially large data files.

 *   Describe assembly language and machine language:

+    Assembly language is a low-level programming language that translates a higher level language's program into machine code instructions.

+    Machine language is a programming language that utilizes instructions, hexadecimal or binary, that is executed by a computer's CPU.
+Each instructions encodes a specific task and every program the CPU executes is made up of multiple instructions.

 *   Why is 3D performance so much higher with a graphics card than without?

+    Graphics cards are a type of processor that are specialized to handle 2D and 3D graphics.
+Modern cards are very specialized to the point that they can carry out graphical calculations much more efficiently than a CPU.

 *   Suggest the role that graphics cards play in machine learning:

+    Computer scientists use GPUs to train neural networks at a larger scale and even faster than multi-core CPUs.
+GPU libraries allowed computer scientists and developers to employ GPUs' parallel processing to implement algorithms traditionally executed by CPUs.

 ## Coding